Tanz0rz/haxe-fmod/README.md

 Once you are set up, `haxelib run haxefmod check` verifies your local dev environment and is **highly recommended** whenever something misbehaves.

-## Setting Up Your Engine
+## Using the Library in Code

+The FmodManager class is the primary way to interact with FMOD in your game.
+It abstracts away nearly all of the low-level details of the FMOD API.
+The `FmodEvents` constants used below are generated from your banks (see [Generating constants](https://tanz0rz.github.io/haxe-fmod/guides/tools-cli/#generate)).
+You can look through all of the available function calls with descriptions [here](https://github.com/Tanz0rz/haxe-fmod/blob/master/haxefmod/FmodManager.hx).

 One call per engine initializes FMOD, keeps the per-frame update running, and wires focus and volume.
-After it, the helper class is ready to use.
+Pick yours:

 <details>
 <summary>HaxeFlixel</summary>